AndreiVajnaII/lazy-load-ng-modules/README.md

 The rest is a proof of concept "module exploer" that lazy loads a module or the other, displays its components, which can be instantiated.

+For an explanation of how this works read [Lazy loading Angular modules with Ivy](https://indepth.dev/lazy-loading-angular-modules-with-ivy/)

+**NOTE**: As noted in the mentioned article, the "module explorer" does not work when built with the `--prod` flag.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/lazy-load-ng-modules)